 - Foreign language evaluation by a professional

 For national or international opportunities, with students nationwide competing for funding, applications must be your very best work.
 If you want to be competitive, we recommend that you work with an application over a three-month period minimum; requesting feedback from advisors, mentors, and the scholarship coordinator; then revising, revising, revising!
 For the most prestigious awards, beginning to think about and work with an application a year ahead is not too early.

-See the menu at left for additional tips on preparing a competitive application.
+See the menu at right for additional tips on preparing a competitive application.